Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 \subsection{2D Kellogg problem}

 We consider the classical Kellogg problem on the square domain $\Omega = (-1, 1)^2$ seeking $u^\star \in H^1(\Omega)$ satisfying

 where the diffusion coefficient $\alpha:\Omega\to\R$ is given by $\alpha(x_1, x_2)=161.4476387975881$ if $x_1x_2>0$ and $\alpha(x_1, x_2)=1$ otherwise.
 The known exact solution from~\cite{Kel74} satisfies $u^\star\in H^{1.1-\varepsilon}(\Omega)$ for all $\varepsilon>0$ and prescribes the Dirichlet boundary data $g\colon\partial\Omega\to\R$; see, e.g.,~\cite[Section~3]{BMP24} for the explicit expression.
-The challenging singularity at the origin motivates a smaller stopping parameter $\lambda=0.005$ to ensure a sufficiently accurate approximation on the solve levels.
+The challenging singularity at the origin motivates a smaller stopping parameter $\lambda=10^{-3}$ to ensure a sufficiently accurate approximation on the solve levels.

 \cref{table:Kellogg} reports the resulting algebraic speed-up factors measured on the final mesh.
-Inter\-mediate-level smoothing with PCG-iChol yields consistently large speed-ups, which become increasingly stronger for $2\leq p$, reaching values of up to $S_\ell\approx 19$ for $p=2$.
-For $p=1$, the effect is markedly weaker and often negligible, with speed-up factors close to or even below one, indicating that the performance difference between PCG-iChol smoothing and the multigrid solver is less pronounced.
+Inter\-mediate-level smoothing with PCG-iChol yields notable speed-ups, especially for $p\geq 2$, reaching values of up to $S_\ell\approx 8$ for $p=3$.
+For $p=1$, the effect is markedly weaker, indicating that the performance difference between PCG-iChol smoothing and the multigrid solver is less pronounced.
 Intermediate-level Gauss--Seidel smoothing produces only moderate improvements for the strongly singular Kellogg problem and increasing the number of intermediate smoothing steps~$K$ does not lead to further gains.
 Undisplayed numerical experiments suggest that this inferior performance stems from a high number of solver iterations on the solve levels needed to compensate the poor algebraic approximation on the intermediate levels.

+\Cref{fig:Kellogg:meshes} displays the adaptive meshes generated by S-AFEM for $L=10$ and $K=30$, together with the AFEM reference ($L=1$).
+All three meshes resolve the singularity at the origin comparably well.
+For PCG-iChol, the S-AFEM mesh (center) is essentially identical to the AFEM reference mesh (right).
+The larger algebraic error on intermediate levels for Gauss--Seidel (left) leads to mild over-refinement.
+These observations are consistent with the speed-up factors reported in \cref{table:Kellogg}.

+For the Kellogg problem, cardinality control in \cref{algorithm:SAFEM}\cref{algorithm:SAFEM:3} was active on a moderate number of intermediate mesh levels, in particular for Gauss--Seidel smoothing. \Cref{fig:Kellogg:Ccard} therefore compares the convergence histories for $L=10=K$ and Gauss--Seidel smoothing with $\Ccard=10$ and without cardinality control ($\Ccard=+\infty$).
+For $\Ccard=10$, the cardinality bound~\cref{algorithm:SAFEM:cardcontrol} rules out the choice $\MM_\ell=\widetilde{\MM}_\ell$ on 13 of 99 intermediate mesh levels for $p=2$ and on 10 of 171 intermediate mesh levels for $p=4$.
+Nevertheless, optimal convergence rates are observed in all displayed runs, independently of cardinality control.